Tobi3010/DIS-Project/README.md

 Notice that the `Now listening on` address may be different on your system.

+## Userguide

 Now that it is up and running, heres a quick userguide for our webapp :

-[ User page ]
+### User page
 This is a good place to start.

--You can create a new user, or login to an already existing user (users are only usernames, no password).
+- You can create a new user, or login to an already existing user (users are only usernames, no password).
 Then you can also log off.

--If you want, you can change you username to something else.
-By typing a username Into "New username", and click "Change".
+- If you want, you can change you username to something else.
+By typing a username Into **New username**, and click **Change**.

+- Once you have marked some restaurants as
+  - [x] Visited

--Once you have marked some restaurants as "visited" on the restaurant page, You will be able to see those restaurants on this page.
+  on the restaurant page, you will be able to see those restaurants on this page.

-[ Home Page ]
+### Home page
 On the home page, you can see the top 50 restaurants from 2023.

--If you wanna see the 50 best restaurants from other years, use the "Enter Year between 2002 and 2023", which accepts the following inputs;
+- If you wanna see the 50 best restaurants from other years, use the **Enter Year between 2002 and 2023**, which accepts the following inputs;

-    -Year     : years from 2002 to 2023, exept 2020
+    - Year     : years from 2002 to 2023, exept 2020
-    -List     : "year1,year2,year3"
+    - List     : `year1,year2,year3`
-    -Interval : "year1-year2" where year2 => year1
+    - Interval : `year1-year2` where year2 => year1

--If you only wanna see restaurants from a certain country, use the "Select country" dropdown menu, pick a country and click "Filter".
+- If you only wanna see restaurants from a certain country, use the **Select country** dropdown menu, pick a country and click **Filter**.

--Once a country is selected, you can now pick a city the same way you picked a country.
+- Once a country is selected, you can now pick a city the same way you picked a country.

--You can click on the blue link of each restaurant, to go to that Restaurant's page.
+- You can click on the blue link of each restaurant, to go to that Restaurant's page.

-[ Restaurant Page ]
+### Restaurant page
 On the restaurant page, you can see all the times that restaurant appeared In top 50 list.

+- You can click on the
+   - [ ] Visited

--You can click on the "visited" checkbox, to mark that restaurant as visited.
+  checkbox, to mark that restaurant as visited.
 Which can now be seen on your user page.